 And this is what traveling is also about, and what we seek in it - it is not only about exploring new places, but it is also about pushing our limits, dealing with problems along the way, trying new things we are not entirely comfortable with and thanks to it we know we can solve obstacles in everyday life without stressing out.

 COSTA RICA - A LAND OF ADVENTURES

-When visiting Costa Rica, it can be quite challenging to narrow down your itinerary to make the travels perfect.
+When visiting this beautiful country, it can be quite challenging to narrow down your Costa Rica itinerary to make the travels perfect.

 Despite the fact that Costa Rica is a small country you will be facing an unexpected difficulty: Costa Rica possesses over five percent of the world's total biodiversity, and you won't know where to jump first to see it all.
 We will make it easier for you and tell you a secret: you won't be able to see it all during one visit, but we will share with you an activity you shouldn't miss by no means, an experience you should immediately put on your list.

 White sand beaches, volcanoes, cloud forests, jungles, waterfalls, and rain forests - that's in short what you can experience in Costa Rica.
 This type of environment calls for action, and it attracts adventurous travelers who since time immemorial arrive in the country seeking for an exciting experience.

 If you are traveling along Costa Rica's Pacific coast, stop in Jaco where you can enjoy not only a relaxation on the beach but also one of many adventures as we did.